-You can add a Knowledge Graph to an existing or new Bot.
-So, if you haven’t already created a bot, refer to Creating a new Bot.
+To generate a Knowledge Graph, you need to add a FAQs to an existing or new Bot.
+If you have not already created a bot, refer to Creating a new Bot.

 Creating a Knowledge Graph involves the following steps: